 - Base salary;

 - Short-term (annual) incentives;

 - Long-term incentives;

-- Supplemental executive retirement benefits;
+- Supplemental executive retirement benefits; and

-- Other executive benefits; and
+- Other benefits, including perquisites.

-- Perquisites.

 Of these elements, all but base salary and certain health and welfare benefits are variable and at risk of forfeiture.
-Therefore, approximately 70% or more of a NEO's pay is at risk.
-Hewitt provides market data detailing the elements and average compensation of similar positions within our comparator group.
-The Committee uses this information as the primary reference point for determining the target value and actual value of each of the above elements of compensation, individually and in the aggregate, for each executive.
-This assists the Committee in confirming that our compensation package for NEOs is appropriate and competitive to our comparator group.
+Hewitt Associates provides market data detailing the elements and the median compensation of similar positions within our comparator peer group.
+The Committee uses this information as the primary reference point for determining the target value and actual value of each of the above elements of compensation, individually and in the aggregate, for each NEO.
+This assists the Committee in confirming that our compensation package for NEOs is appropriate and competitive to our comparator peer group.